a1xsh/a1xsh/README.md

 ### Hi there 👋!

-I am an independent Ruby on Rails / JS / OpenAI consultant
+I am an Ruby on Rails / JS / OpenAI consultant.

 🔭 I'm recently starting and working on: